kennykguo/veri_nn/README.md

-## Neural Network in Verilog - MNIST Implementation on DE1-SoC
+## Neural Network in Verilog - MNIST Classifier Implementation on DE1-SoC
 This project implements a fully functional neural network designed for classifying handwritten digits from the MNIST dataset.
 The network is written entirely in Verilog and deployed on an Altera DE1-SoC FPGA board.
 It integrates weights trained in PyTorch, which are quantized and imported into the hardware design.